Egg decorating: Eurasia

+In Romania in the region of Bucovina the art of painting eggs is especially important, with there even being museums to show off the elaborately painted egg designs.

 The renowned Russian court artist and jeweller Peter Carl Fabergé made exquisitely decorated precious metal and gemstone eggs for the Romanovs.
 These Fabergé eggs resembled standard decorated eggs, but they were made from gold and precious stones.
 In addition to the Slavs, many Turkic peoples also maintain closely related traditions of egg dying, associated with the coming of Spring and the Persian New Year Nowruz.

 In many parts of Europe, egg decorating took place before the widespread adoption of Christianity.
 It is unclear to what extent paganism and Christianity influenced the practice.
 The earliest example of egg decoration in Europe was a decorated egg found buried with a young girl in modern-day Worms, Germany, dating to the 5th century, when eggs were not yet associated with Easter.

 In Northern England, the tradition of Pace Egging (derived from Latin pascha meaning 'Easter') involved boiling eggs in onion skins to dye their shells a golden colour, or alternatively covered in leaves or flowers inside an onion skin to leave a patterned imprint.
 The tradition is practiced on Easter but is thought to be pre-Christian in origin.
 Scandinavian traditions also involved boiling eggs with flowers inside onion skins to colour them.

 Another type of egg decoration is the Hungarian practice of egg shoeing, which requires goose eggs and miniature horse-shoes, made of iron or lead.
 The current world record of egg shoeing is 1119 shoes on a single ostrich egg.